New coronavirus scam: Cards claim to exempt people from mask mandates

 As coronavirus cases surge, governors are rushing to add or reimpose mask mandates to their policies.

-North Carolina Gov. Roy Cooper announced a mandate earlier this week, saying that anyone out in public who cannot maintain a 6-foot distance from people from other households must have a face covering.
+North Carolina Gov. Roy Cooper announced a mandate earlier this week, saying that anyone out in public who cannot maintain a six-foot distance from people from other households must have a face covering.
 The mandate applies to both indoor and outdoor public spaces.

 It’s quite a turnaround for a state that has for decades had a law on the books banning wearing of masks in public — an attempt to crack down on the Ku Klux Klan.